-Upon successful submission of the WD-10 form, the system displays a confirmation page along with the Confirmation Number and Submitter Phone Number.
-If an email address was provided in the Section 2 of the WD-10 form, the system also sends an email containing the Confirmation Number and Submitter Phone Number required for retrieving the submitted form.
+Upon successful submission of the WD-10 form, the system displays the Submission Successful confirmation page, along with the Confirmation Submission Number (CS#) and Submitter Phone Number.
+If an email address was provided in Section 2 of the WD-10 form, the system also sends an email containing the Confirmation Submission Number and Submitter Phone Number to this address.
+These items should be kept, as they are required for retrieving the submitted form.